Published By Nazraeli Press

 Produced Water, Hamilton Dome Oil Field, Owl Creek, Wyoming 2013

-In many of today's oil fields, companies extract 100 barrels of water from the ground to extract one barrel of oil.
-The Hamilton Dome Oil Field is located on the southwestern edge of Wyoming’s Big Horn Basin.
-The water it produces contains salts, oil droplets, treatment chemicals, gases, bacteria, and other living organisms.
+In many of today's oil fields, companies extract 100 barrels of water for one barrel of oil.
+The water from Hamilton Dome Oil Field in Wyoming contains salts, oil droplets, treatment chemicals, gases, bacteria, and other living organisms.
 Produced water is typically trucked to a treatment facility for reuse or pumped into disposal wells deep underground.
 But, at Hamilton Dome Oil Field, the water is discharged into local river systems.

 The TS Power Plant in Nevada is privately owned by the Newmont Mining Corporation, one of the largest gold mining companies in the world.
 The plant powers the nearby gold mines and sells excess electricity to the grid.

-Once rock is loaded onto haul trucks, high-grade ore is brought to a series of grinding mills.
-The resulting slurry is run through a series of leaching tanks which contain a cyanide solution.
-The cyanide dissolves the precious metals.
-Gold is extracted, melted in a furnace, poured into doré bars, and shipped to Switzerland for refining.
-It is now profitable to mine gold if there is an ounce of gold dust in 20,000 pounds of rock.
+Haul trucks bring the rock to a series of grinding mills.
+Cyanide is used to extract the gold, which is then melted in a furnace, poured into doré bars, and shipped to Switzerland for refining.
+It is now profitable to mine if there is an ounce of gold dust in 20,000 pounds of rock.
 The large nuggets of gold that made the American West famous have been gone from Nevada for generations.

 Open Pit, Newmont Mining Corporation, Carlin, Nevada 2013